lorenzwalthert/thesis-template-bookdown/README.md

 rmd directory to develop a deeper understanding of the template.

 As of early 2018, this template is still in alpha testing phase, so you may experience unexpected behavior.
-As the git repo is not maintained directly, get in touch with Lorenz via email (<lorenz.walthert@icloud.com>) if you experience problems *after* you searched on Google and other platforms for a solution.
+If you experience problems *after* you searched on Google and other platforms for a solution, feel free to open an issue in this repo.

 Best,